lj-ditrapani/16-bit-computer-specification/assembler/assembly-language.md

 # this is a comment
 END   # comment at end of line
 ```
-Comments can be placed on any lines except on string related .data commands.
+Comments can be placed on a line by itself, or after any command except after a
-Specifically, comments cannot appear on (w)str lines and on lines within a
+str .data command.
+A comment on a str line will be treated as part of the
-long-(w)str command.
+content of the string.

 Sections